 - Explore exercises pertaining to what you can really determine by someone’s race: Racial Sorting Exercise.

 - Please visit the PBS Online Slideshow to walk a mile in someone else’s shoes.
 Click on “Slideshow Menu” and then watch each of the slideshows.
-There are four total.
+There is four in total.

 - Read “Invisible Bias” for background about the Implicit Research Project, and then participate in the Invisible Bias Exercise.
 You’ll start by clicking on the DEMONSTRATION link, and then you will have click on the “MEASURE YOUR ATTITUDES” link at the top of the page.
 Once you are on the page where you can select your test, select the RACE IAT.
 You can also experiment with any of the other tests.